Thermodynamic constraints and future singularities in Unimodular Gravity driven by phantom and non-phantom fluids: Thermodynamics conditions and Ansatz for the energy diffusion function

 as can be seen from Eq. (\ref{eq:entropy}).
 It should be noted that the above condition implies that $\frac{dQ}{dt} < 0$, then from Eq.(\ref{eq:nonconsrho1}) we can infer that the thermodynamic second law in UG restricts the EDF to act only as a source of energy on the cosmic fluid and not as a sink.
 Of course, this result is general, independent of the particular Ansatz chosen.
 On the other hand, the sign of $Q(t)$ is not restricted and may act in two ways as a dark energy component, via Eq.(\ref{eq:diff}).

 Writing Eq. (\ref{eq:nonconsrho}) in terms of the redshift, we obtain the following expression for the energy density

 which again demands the negativity of the integral as in the case for the entropy; the zero subscript denotes evaluation of cosmological quantities at present time which is given by $z=0$, i.e., $\rho_{0} = \rho(z=0)$.
+Let us now briefly outline the general considerations that guided our selection of the Ansatz for the EDF $Q$.
+In the case of the barotropic model, $Q=\alpha\rho$, the specific dependence of the EDF on the scale factor $a$ is given implicitly through the dependence on the energy density $\rho (a)$, while for the case of the CSL model for baryons, the energy–momentum violation current leads to $\dot{Q}=-\xi_{\mathrm{CSL}}\rho^{b}$, where $\rho^{b}$ represents the energy density of the baryonic fluid, and $\xi_{\mathrm{CSL}}$ is an experimentally constrained parameter that determines the sign of $Q$ \cite{perez2019dark}.

-Let us briefly discuss the main considerations that guided our choice of Ansatz for the EDF $Q$ In the CSL model for baryons, the energy–momentum violation current takes the form $ J= \int \xi_{CSL}~\rho^{b}~dt$, where $\rho$ is the energy density of the baryonic fluid and $\xi_{CSL}$ s a parameter constrained by experiments \cite{josset2017dark}.
-Since $\rho \propto a^{-3}$, this suggests that in models arising from non-unitary modifications of quantum mechanics, the term $Q$ may naturally acquire a dependence on the energy density of the main fluid and, consequently, on the scale factor $a$.
-Furthermore, in the UG framework, the positivity of entropy production is guaranteed when $Q$ is a monotonically decreasing function of the scale factor, as is the case for simple power-law behaviors.
-These considerations motivated our exploration of the barotropic model described by Eq.~(\ref{eq:alfa}), although there is no underlying microscopic justification for this specific choice.
+Alternatively, our choice is motivated by two key considerations: i) the thermodynamic condition given by Eq.
+(15) requires that suited EDF must be a monotonically increasing functions of the redshift; ii) a natural generalization Ansatz for $Q(a)$ should encompass earlier functional dependence models.
+A particularly prominent class of models is obtained by assuming a power-law dependence on the redshift, whose scaling differs from that of the energy density.

-However, the condition given by Eq.~(\ref{eq:good}) grants considerable freedom to specify the functional form of $Q$, as only its derivative plays a direct role.
-This allows for a $Q$-function whose dependence on the scale factor (or redshift) differs from that of the energy density itself.
-With this in mind, we adopt the following Ansatz in terms of the redshift
+Beyond the arguments presented above, the framework considered here is essentially phenomenological, with the second law of thermodynamics providing the primary physical constraint on the diffusion function.
+Hence, we adopt the following Ansatz in terms of the redshift:

 where $Q_{0}$ has the same dimensions as $\rho_{0}$.
 From this equation, we obtain the following.

 Condition $dQ/dz>0$ gives two possible scenarios: i) $ Q_{0}>0, \beta >0$ or ii) $ Q_{0}<0, \beta <0$, i.e., \begin{subnumcases} { Q(z) = } Q_{0}(1+z)^{\beta} \Rightarrow Q_{0}>0,\ \beta > 0, \\ -\frac{\left|Q_{0}\right|}{(1+z)^{\left|\beta \right|}} \Rightarrow \ Q_{0}<0,\ \beta < 0. \end{subnumcases}